KemalGog/MCED_model_breast_cancer_survivors/README.md

 This repository contains code supporting the analysis described in:

-"Multi-Cancer Screening Among Breast Cancer Survivors: A Modeling Study" (Gogebakan et al.)
+"The Impact of Multi-Cancer Screening on Late-Stage at Diagnosis in Breast Cancer Survivors: A Modeling Study" (Gogebakan et al.)

 ## How to Run the Model